wilsonephillips/Zypper-Update-Script/README.md

 # Zypper-Update-Script
 For openSUSE Tumbleweed.
-Call it with an alias from ~/.bashrc or ~/.bash_aliases.
+Place it in ~/.local/bin and call it with an alias from ~/.bashrc or ~/.bash_aliases.
 Update System and Flatpaks together.

-Just a simple script.
+Just a simple script with some color codes.